thebouv/thebouv-pelican/content/settingupnewmac.md

 Title: Setting up my new Mac
 Date: 2021-08-23
 Category: career
-Summary: Starting a new job soon and have my brand new 13" MacBook Pro sent to me.
-Decided to document how I'm setting it up before the gig starts.
+Summary: When I set up a new Mac for dev work, I wanted to document some of the steps I do.
 Tags: career, development, hardware

-I'm starting a new job soon after 7 years at my previous company.
-As I was installing a few things I decided I should document what I normally do.
+I was setting up a new Macbook laptop recently and as I was installing a few things I decided I should document what I normally do.
 This isn't a deeply technical article, and is really just a bunch of my opinions, but I think it'll be interesting to some.

-I personally use a 15" MacBook Pro (what I'm writing this article on) and love it; though I do feel like the TouchBar is still one of the dumbest features ever added to the lineup.
-At least the new 13" version I have, still Intel not M1, is that it has a physical escape key.
-Thank gods for that -- the virtual one on my personal machine agitates me to this day.

 ## Let's delete a lot of stuff